FabioMijango/FabioMijango/README.md

 - 👋 Hi, I’m @FabioMijango
 - 👀 I’m interested in videogames
 - 🌱 I’m currently learning c++
 - 📫 How to reach me?
-Send $5 to my paypal.me/fabiomijango
+Message me :D

 <!---
 FabioMijango/FabioMijango is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.